-Curriculum Requirements the quir be eligible to graduate and receive a high school diploma from IGC, a student must successfully complete the curriculum re- ements required for high school graduation.
-[See State Gradu- n Requirements, below] Education Code 28.0258(e) Additional Requirements to Graduate A student's IGC shall recommend additional requirements by which the student may qualify to graduate, including additional remedia- tion; and for each EOC assessment instrument on which the stu- dent failed to perform satisfactorily: 1.
-The completion of a project related to the subject area of the course that demonstrates proficiency in the subject area; or 2.
-The preparation of a portfolio of work samples in the subject area of the course, including work samples from the course that demonstrate proficiency in the subject area.
+Curriculum Requirements To be eligible to graduate and receive a high school diploma from the IGC, a student must successfully complete the curriculum re- quirements required for high school graduation.
+[See State Gradu- ation Requirements, below] Education Code 28.0258(e) Additional Requirements to Graduate the tion A student's IGC shall recommend additional requirements by which the student may qualify to graduate, including additional remedia- tion; and for each EOC assessment instrument on which the stu- dent failed to perform satisfactorily: 1.
+The completion of a project related to the subject area of course that demonstrates proficiency in the subject area; 2.
+The preparation of a portfolio of work samples in the subj area of the course, including work samples from the cours that demonstrate proficiency in the subject area.
 A student may submit to the IGC coursework previously completed to satisfy a recommended additional requirement.
-Education Code 28.0258(f), (g) In determining whether a student is qualified to graduate, the com- mittee shall consider the criteria at Education Code 28.0258(h) and any other academic information designated for consideration by the board.
+Edι ıcation Code 28.0258(f), (g) mitt any the min ate tee' add den tee' In determining whether a student is qualified to graduate, the com- mittee shall consider the criteria at Education Code 28.0258(h) and any other academic information designated for consideration by the board.
 After considering the criteria, the committee may deter- mine that the student is qualified to graduate.
 A student may gradu- ate and receive a high school diploma on the basis of the commit- tee's decision only if the student successfully completes all additional requirements recommended by the committee, the stu- dent meets applicable curriculum requirements, and the commit- tee's vote is unanimous.
 The decision of a committee is final and may not be appealed.
-Education Code 28.0258(i) English Language Learners provisions related to an IGC and English language learners ), see EKB.
-Er udents Who Itered Grade 9 In accordance with Education Code 28.02541, a district may aware a high school diploma to an individual who: efore the 2011-12 chool Year 1.
+Education Code 28.0258(i) English Language Learners provisions related to an IGC and English language learner L), see EKB.
+S Students Who Entered Grade 9 Before the 2011-12 School Year In accordance with Education Code 28.02541, a district may award a high school diploma to an individual who: 1.
 Entered grade 9 before the 2011-12 school year; 2.
-Successfully completed the curriculum requirements for high school graduation applicable when the individual entered grade 9; 3.
-Has not performed satisfactorily on the exit-level assessment instrument or part of an assessment instrument required for high school graduation, including an alternative assessment instrument offered under Education Code 39.025(c-2);
+Successfully completed the curriculum requirements for h school graduation applicable when the individual entered grade 9; 3.
+Has not performed satisfactorily on the exit-level assessment instrument or part of an assessment instrument required thigh school graduation, including an alternative assessment instrument offered under Education Code 39.025(c-2); for - 6 0 0